jareware/viewports/README.md

 ```scss
 @include viewports(up-to medium) { /* ... */ }
 ```
 That's it!
 There's also an [interactive demo](http://jrw.fi/viewports/) of how the library works.
+During development, you can set `$VIEWPORTS_DEBUG: true;` to see the currently active range directly in your page (there's an example in the top-left corner of the demo).

 ## Installation